logux/core/README.md

 Log for Logux and test tools for log.

 Logux idea is based on shared logs.
-Log is a list of action ordered in time.
+Log is a list of actions ordered in time.
 Every entry in Logux log contains action object and meta object with:

 * `id`: unique action ID to have same actions order on every machine.
-* `time`: action created time.
-Could de different on different machines, because could contain calculated time different between client and server.
+* `time`: action creation time.
+Could be different on different machines, because could contain calculated time different between client and server.
 * `added`: sequence number when action was insert to current log.
   It is used to find actions since last synchronization.